 - If the baby has an increased risk of a chromosomal disorder because of your age.

-In the later stages of pregnancy, amniocentesis may also be offered for a number of reasons.
+In the later stages of pregnancy, amniocentesis may also be offered for a number of different reasons.
 These include:

 - To look for any signs of infection if your membranes have ruptured early.
 Here, the amniotic fluid is tested for germs in the fluid itself.
 It is not the baby's chromosomes that are being tested.